MikeD2-mnb/bones_web_worker/README.md

 **********************************
 Issues
 ***********************************
-1) Current issue: Code returns databae data enclosed in a square bracket pair. this causes the json parser called by dbase1.js code to crash.
+1) Current issue: Code returns databae data enclosed in a square bracket pair. this causes the json parser called by dbase1.js code to throw an error.
    This is currently un resolved (14/10/24).